stallman-j/ekonomR/vignettes/basic-plotting.md

 ## Multiple Pipes

 Let's see the `%>%` in action with a little more complexity.
-Since we're just plotting territorial emissions, let's drop the other columns.
+Since we're just plotting territorial emissions, let's pick out (select) only the relevant columns.

 ``` r